 5-MeO-DMT isn’t detected in any standard or extended drug tests, nor are there specialized tests to look for it.
 Also, since it’s unlike other drugs tested for, it shouldn’t trigger a false positive.

-Most people find the effects overwhelming.
+Most people find the 5-MeO-DMT experience overwhelming.
 Consensus reality, the physical environment, body, and self tend to fall away and behavior can become irrational.
-While long-term psychosis seems improbable, it may take some time to fully recover from the experience.
+While long-term psychosis seems improbable, it may take some time to fully recover from the 5-MeO-DMT experience.

 After higher doses, some users have reported persistent psychological difficulties, including paranoia and the subtle (but controllable) resurfacing of effects, that can last for several weeks.